Welcome to today's edition of the Rush 24-7 podcast.

 I just wanted to thank you for something.

-Their business model, essentially.
+Or their business model, essentially.

 That's right.

-Because my uh my school didn't.
+Because my school didn't.

-I went uh well, I'm in California.
+I went, well, I'm in California.

-Well, it was actually a lesson, the lesson that day was about a word and the meaning of the word incentive.
+The lesson that day was about a word and the meaning of the word incentive.

 And it's on the website right now.

-It's LA Times.com slash kids.
+It's latimes.com slash kids.

-It's a tribute to the pilgrims at Plymouth Rock, and it's about a family, you know, a contemporary family sitting around Thanksgiving and talking about the pilgrims and who they were.
+And it's about a family, you know, a contemporary family sitting around Thanksgiving and talking about the Pilgrims and who they were.

-And I also want to thank you for I started doing research on the Bradford book, and the pilgrims were fantastic.
+And I also want to thank you for, I started doing research on the Bradford book, and the Pilgrims were fantastic.

-I mean, they were they were very young, they were courageous, they were ingenious.
+I mean, they were very young.

-That's exactly that's exactly right.
+That's exactly right.

 Well, you know what?